 Local Services: Post Office, general stores, butcher, 2 pubs serving meals, bistro, GP surgery, vets.
 Local bus.

 Leave the M5 at Bridgwater at Junction 24: Follow the A39 round the outskirts of Bridgwater in the Minehead direction.
 Stay on the A39 for 8 miles until the sign left to Nether Stowey (look out for the Gazebo on the wall on the right).
 Go into Nether Stowey along Mary Street to the centre 'triangle' of the village with the Clock Tower and turn left into Castle Street.
 Damson Cottage, No 13, is a few cottages up on the right with a green door.
-There is parking in Castle Street, but if there is not a space there is a little (free)car park about 50 yards further up the road on the right.
+There is parking in Castle Street, but if there is not a space there is a small (free) car park about 50 yards further up the road on the right.